m3shware/m3sh/README.md

 A pure Python implementation of a generic halfedge data structure for orientable 2-manifold meshes - the discrete analogue of orientable surfaces in Euclidean 3-space.
+The package

+- supports triangle and polygon meshes with dynamic connectivity
+- import/export of object files (.obj) and
+- includes a visualizer for rapid prototyping (optional, requires VTK).

 ## Quickstart

-Download the code as a ZIP file (defaults to `m3sh-main.zip` or similar).
-After extraction copy the `m3sh` package folder (the one containing `__init__.py`) to a location that is searched by Python when importing modules.
+Copy the `m3sh` package folder (the one containing `__init__.py`) to a location that is searched by Python when importing modules.
 This can be achieved by putting the `m3sh` folder into your project folder:

     my-project/
     ├── project.py